 If these price points fall in your budget, then consider how much more you can do with a front loader than a long-tail when shopping for your family cargo bike.
 For those who are budgeting smaller, take a longer look at our products, consider how much you can ride a Ferla, and how far each dollar spent will go.
 Don’t limit yourself to taking the family cargo for rides to the park, consider using it to replace your family car altogether.

 How Long Do You Want To Ride Your Cargo Bike?

 Taking care of your health with regular exposure to fresh air and consistent exercise is a long-term project.
 Forward-thinkers changing their habits to better the environment is also a long-term project.
 Families should enjoy traveling in a healthy and emissions-free way long after their children outgrow the child seat attachments made for long-tail cargo bikes.

-For anyone who is looking to use a cargo bike past their childrens’ smallest years, and who sees its potential to replace harmful staples like the gas-guzzling family car — a front load cargo bike is available at an unbeatable choice.
+For anyone who is looking to use a cargo bike past their childrens’ smallest years, and who sees its potential to replace harmful staples like the gas-guzzling family car — a front load cargo bike and trike is available at an unbeatable choice.